 If the negligence of institution staff results in personal injury or property loss or damage to an inmate, it can be the basis of a claim under the Federal Tort Claims Act.
-To file such a claim, inmates must complete a Standard Form 95.
+To file a claim for damage to, or loss of, an inmate's privately owned property, they must use the Small Claims Act Form (Form BP-A0943).
+The Standard Form 95 is used for claims involving personal injury under the Federal Tort Claims Act.
 They can obtain this form by submitting an Inmate Request to Staff Member or requesting one through your Correctional Counselor.